gekkedev/investment-scams-exposed/README.md

 Choosing names different from the company name and not running any landing page under these domains indicates how well-aware these companies are of the abuse potential associated with the services they offer.
 Their ideal solution consists not of taking action, but instead of trying to mask their affiliation.

 ## Contributing
-If you find any new domains, just open an issue with the domain or create a pull request with the amendments.
+If you find any new domains, just open an issue with the domain or (even better) create a pull request with the amendments.

 ## Conclusion

-These websites represent a significant threat to unsuspecting investors, primarily through the promise of high returns and the use of cryptocurrency to obscure their operations.
+These websites represent a significant threat to unsuspecting web users / investors, primarily through the promise of high returns and the use of cryptocurrency to obscure their operations.
 By exposing these websites and detailing their operations, we aim to help authorities and internet service providers take action to shut them down and protect potential victims.